SaiBalajiValluru-2003/Titanic-Analysis/README.md

-### Summary
+It looks like you're working with the Titanic dataset!
+Let's break down the steps you've taken:

 1. **Loading the Data**:
-   - The dataset is loaded using `pandas` from a CSV file.
+   - You've loaded the Titanic dataset from a CSV file using `pandas`.

+2. **Exploratory Data Analysis (EDA)**:
+   - You've displayed the first few rows of the dataset using `df.head()`.
+   - Summary statistics (mean, standard deviation, etc.) are shown using `df.describe()`.
+   - Information about the dataset (data types, non-null counts) is displayed using `df.info()`.

-2. **Checking for Missing Values**:
+3. **Handling Missing Values**:
-   - The initial count of missing values in each column is displayed.
+   - You've checked for missing values using `df.isnull().sum()`.

-3. **Imputing Missing Values**:
-   - Missing values in the 'Age' column are filled using the mean value.
+   - Imputed missing values in the 'Age' column using the mean value.
-   - Rows with missing values in the 'Embarked' column are dropped.
-   - Missing values in the 'Cabin' column are filled with 'Unknown'.
-   - Missing values in the 'Fare' column are filled with the median value.
-   - Missing values in the 'Boat' column are filled with 'Unknown'.
-   - The 'Body' column is converted to string type, and missing values are filled with 'Not Recovered'.
+   - Dropped rows where 'Embarked' is missing.
-   - Missing values in the 'Home.dest' column are filled with 'Unknown'.
+   - Filled missing values in the 'Cabin', 'Fare', 'Boat', 'Body', and 'Home.dest' columns.

-4. **Verifying Changes**:
+4. **Data Visualization**:
-   - The final count of missing values in each column is displayed to ensure all missing values have been handled.
+   - You've created several plots using `seaborn`:
+     - Distribution of passengers by class (`sns.countplot`).
+     - Distribution of passengers by gender (`sns.countplot`).
+     - Distribution of passengers by age (`sns.histplot`).
+     - Survival rate by class (`sns.barplot`).
+     - Survival rate by gender (`sns.barplot`).

-5. **Visualization (Optional)**:
+5. **Additional Tools**:
-   - Various plots are created using `seaborn` to visualize the distribution of passengers by class, gender, and age, as well as the survival rates by class and gender.

-This code helps clean the Titanic dataset by handling missing values and provides visual insights into the data.
+   - You've used `sweetviz` to analyze the dataset and generate a report.
+   - You've also used `dtale` to explore the data interactively.

+Overall, your code demonstrates a thorough exploration of the Titanic dataset, handling missing values, and creating informative visualizations.
+Great work!
+If you have any further questions or need assistance, feel free to ask. 😊